facebookarchive/php-graph-sdk/docs/reference/Birthday.md

 * MM/DD
 * YYYY

-## Facebook\GraphNodes\Birthday
+## Facebook\GraphNode\Birthday

-After retrieving a GraphUser from the Graph API, the `getBirthday()` method will return the birthday in the form of a `Facebook\GraphNodes\Birthday` entity which indicates which aspects of the birthday the user opted to share.
+After retrieving a GraphUser from the Graph API, the `getBirthday()` method will return the birthday in the form of a `Facebook\GraphNode\Birthday` entity which indicates which aspects of the birthday the user opted to share.

-The `Facebook\GraphNodes\Birthday` entity extends `DateTime` so `format` may be used to present the information appropriately depending on what information it contains.
+The `Facebook\GraphNode\Birthday` entity extends `DateTime` so `format` may be used to present the information appropriately depending on what information it contains.

 Usage: